 From Oral Sex?

-You might, but it's not nearly as likely as when you have anal or vaginal sex.
+It's much less likely than when you have anal or vaginal sex.
 Still, it can happen.

 The person who ends up with semen or vaginal fluid in their mouth is at greater risk.
 Again, use a condom, latex barrier, or dental dam.